Texas Uncontested Divorce Process (Step by Step Instructions)

 Additional Waiting Period Considerations:

-21 days answer period – If your spouse was served with legal notice by an official process server, you will have to wait 21 days answer period + number of days till next Monday after 21 days answer period from the day spouse was served.
+21 days answer period – If your spouse was served with a legal notice by an official process server, you will have to wait 21 days answer period + number of days till next Monday after 21 days answer period from the day spouse was served.
 Note that the total days could fall outside of 60 days waiting period.

-7 days waiting period – If you spouse was served by Posting, you will have to wait 21 days answer period + 7 days waiting period + number of days till next Monday after 7 days waiting period.
+7 days waiting period – If your spouse was served by Posting, you will have to wait 21 days answer period + 7 days waiting period + number of days till next Monday after 7 days waiting period.

 Note: Your spouse can file an answer any time before finalizing the divorce.